 As the pace of today’s technology accelerates, the evolution of the retail landscape has also continued to advance.
 There are more channels to sell on and ways to reach shoppers than ever before, and smart retailers are taking advantage of these new virtual selling platforms.
-They understand the best way to fuel growth is by adopting a multichannel (or omni-channel) sales and brand strategy.
+They understand the best way to fuel growth is by adopting a multi-channel sales and brand strategy.
 Yet, the more sales channels and technologies you operation on, the more complexities your team has to tackle.

 From managing inventory and incoming sales data from various channels, to tracking shipping and fulfillment across various warehouses, many multichannel retailers are fighting to maintain efficiency while boosting productivity.